 Even the guy who invented and initially marketed the coffee pod, John Sylvan, has said the pods are out of control and are like the ciggie butts of the coffee world (now that’s got to really hurt!)
 It’s a fact that if you lined up every coffee pod ever used next to one another, it would form a line that wraps around the planet nearly 11 times.

-There is a terra-cycle firm in the U.S. which specialises in recycling the pods which deem to be difficult to recycle and it has ripped off the aluminum lids and managed to do little else with the remaining pod.
+There is a terra-cycle firm in the U.S. which specialises in recycling the pods which deem to be difficult to recycle and it has ripped off the aluminium lids and managed to do little else with the remaining pod.
 So why has no firm managed to make a biodegradable pod?
 One team in Canada is working on it but for something to be biodegradable it must degrade naturally 100 percent, otherwise, it’s no good at all.